linusshops/prophet/README.md

 _prophet validate_: Confirm that all modules in prophet.json are testable.

 _prophet init_: Initialize any modules in prophet.json that do not have the expected test structure.

+_prophet analyze_: Search your vendor directory for testable modules, and attempt to create a prophet.json

+_prophet list_: View all commands

+_prophet help [command]_: View help for a specific command.